 Some of the best things to buy as a reminder of your journey include a backgammon board, leather sandals, Greek jewelry, or a bottle of extra virgin olive oil!

-For more information, have a look at these two articles:
+For more information, have a look at these other guides:

 Unless you are opting for a 5-star hotel, a trip to Athens won’t break the bank.
 You can easily find good value accommodation and food options, so you can visit Athens even if you are on a budget.